mapost/Vagrantworkshop/README.md

 # VagrantWorkshops

-The Vagrant Workshops project is intended for effectively demonstrating Ansible's capabilities through instructor-led workshops or self-paced exercises.
+The Vagrant Workshops project is intended for effectively demonstrating Vagrant's capabilities through instructor-led workshops or self-paced exercises.

 # Website